Use your left over Thanksgiving turkey for this warm and comforting Turkey Rice Porridge with…

-- Place a moisten wad of clean kitchen paper towels on the turkey.
+- Place a moisten wad of clean kitchen paper towels or a clean towel on the turkey.

 - According to FDA, the turkey is safe when a food thermometer inserted into the innermost part of the thigh and wing and the thickest part of the breast reaches a temperature of 165°F (74°C).